 More Bronx Pizza

 For convenience, start your Bronx pizza crawl on Arthur Avenue but don’t stop there.
 We suggest checking out the following pizzerias in addition to the ones where we ate pizza in The Bronx:

-New York Pizza Video
+NYC Pizza Video

 But wait, there’s more!
 Watch our YouTube video to see us eat pizza in lower Manhattan.

 Hungry For More Pizza?